haarer/toolchain68k/README.md

 ```

 # Building and Installing of the Toolchain
-Set the wanted target architecture in the build script by commenting out the unwanted arch.
+Set the wanted target architecture in the build script by commenting out the unwanted architecture.
 It is also possible to add Target specific build options, see the arm-none-eabi Target how to do this.
 ```
 #TARGETARCHITECTURE=avr
 TARGETARCHITECTURE=m68k-elf
 ```
-Note that the toolchain is installed to /opt/crosschain.
 Start the build script.
 ```
 bash   buildtoolchain.sh
 ```

+The script obtains the sources, unpacks them and builds the tools of the toolchain.

+The progress of the build is written to a logfile: ```buildlog.txt```

+Note that the toolchain is installed to /opt/crosschain.

-On linux, authorize sudo (this needed for installation).
+On linux, the build script asks for the sudo password. (this needed for installation).

 # Testing the Toolchain
 Add the path to the binaries